“Sweet oil” is another term for olive oil. It’s derived from olives, a small, fatty fruit.

 Mild ear infections may clear up on their own, but a doctor should treat any earache that causes extreme pain, leaks fluid, or is accompanied by fever.

-A study reported in Pediatrics indicated that warmed sweet oil may provide symptom relief for ear infections when it’s used as a naturopathic treatment along with vitamin E and herbs.
+A study reported in indicated that warmed sweet oil may provide symptom relief for ear infections when it’s used as a naturopathic treatment along with vitamin E and herbs.
 However, there’s no significant medical evidence indicating that sweet oil helps heal ear infections.

 It’s a good idea to check with a doctor before using sweet oil or any other home remedy for an ear infection.